-The Phase I examination is administered in partnership with Scantron Corporation, a certification and licensure testing company.
-Scantron Corporation utilizes more than 500 testing locations throughout the

-United States and Canada, as well as more than 225 international testing centers.
+The Phase I examination is administered in partnership with Meazure Learning Corporation, a certification and licensure testing company.
+Meazure Learning Corporation utilizes more than 650 testing locations throughout the United States and Canada, as well as more than 600 international testing centers.
 Testing centers usually are located in commercial areas of cities so that public transportation and restaurants are typically available.
 All sites offer accessibility to disabled individuals.
+Testing is also available remotely through live remote proctoring (LRP).
 The internet-based test delivery system (PASS) is easy to use and requires no previous computer experience.
 The PASS demonstration, available to all candidates at the testing facility, guides candidates through all system features and functionalities and allows candidates time to become familiar with the system prior to beginning the examination.

-Approximately 45 days prior to the testing dates for the Phase I examination, candidates will receive an email notice from Scantron Corporation to schedule their examination at a testing center.
-The notice to schedule will provide candidates with a unique username/password and the URL address to access Scantron Corporation's online test scheduling system to select a testing location, based on seating availability within Scantron Corporation's network of test sites.
-Additional information regarding Scantron Corporation Testing Centers can be found on the ACVP website.
+Approximately 45 days prior to the testing dates for the Phase I examination, candidates will receive an email notice from Meazure Learning Corporation to schedule their examination at a testing center or by LRP.
+The notice to schedule will provide candidates with a unique username/password and the URL address to access Meazure Learning Corporation's online test scheduling system to select a testing location, based on seating availability within Meazure Learning Corporation's network of test sites.
+Additional information regarding Meazure Learning Corporation Testing Centers can be found on the ACVP website.

-Information will be provided to candidates via email and on the ACVP website in the event that testing centers are closed due to emergent conditions, such as the COVID-19 pandemic.
+Information will be provided to candidates via email in the event that testing centers are closed due to emergent conditions, such as the COVID-19 pandemic.